-You don’t have to quit Facebook to manage your relationship with it
+I tried and failed to quit Facebook.
+Here’s what I did instead

 I dislike Facebook and am generally much happier when I’m away from it.
 But I can’t stay away completely.
 I’m a journalist, and many companies and organizations I cover (as well as my sources) have a big presence on the social network.
 Also, I really want to see photos and videos of my niece and nephew.
 And as much as I’d like friends and family to use an independent encrypted messaging app like Signal, the vast majority of them are on Facebook Messenger or WhatsApp (which, it should be said, do offer encryption technology).

 If a Facebook curmudgeon like me can’t get entirely off the network, how can I argue that other people should?
-From dubious user protections to a timeline full of political rants, deathly-boring status updates, and creepy targeted ads, Facebook can be a real pain in the ass.
+From dubious user protections to a timeline full of political rants, deathly boring status updates, and creepy targeted ads, Facebook can be a real pain in the ass.
 But I’ve come to accept it as chronic pain, which can be managed and reduced, if not cured.

 Harm reduction